VPAC/softtooleres/softtooleres.md

 `awk 'BEGIN{printf "The nucleotide data is in the second line following, the sixth line, etc.\n"}{print}' test-high-gc-1.fastq | less`

 **References**

-A collection of `awk` one-liners are at: `http://www.pement.org/awk/awk1line.txt`.
+A collection of `AWK` one-liners are at: `http://www.pement.org/awk/awk1line.txt`.
 The file test-high-gc-1.fastq is from Washington State University, Data Progamming Course.

 ## Basic and Extended Regular Expressions